t81dev/duotronic-whitepaper/appendix.md

 This appendix supports the **TLU White Paper** by collecting formal definitions, truth tables, and clarifying notes that are intentionally kept out of the main document.

 Sections marked **Normative** define required semantics.
-Other sections are informative.
+Other sections are informative and non-binding.

 ---